 I am aware that the year ahead may not get easier, I may not see leaps and bounds of progress, yet I know God is doing a good work in me.
 I recognize how foundational this learning curve is – how futile any other growth or success would be if I don’t get this right first.

 You see, I struggle with receiving love and replace being known and loved with being useful and indispensable.
-Can you relate?

-The problem is, I am emphatically useless these days.
+I am emphatically useless these days.

 There’s also the truth that while I had (have) an ego, I also treated myself like I was disposable.
 I had to earn my own self-respect.
 When you live that way it’s almost impossible to truly believe and trust God’s love.